HawgBeat - Pittman shrugs off internet rumors surrounding his job

 Pittman shrugs off internet rumors surrounding his job

-Arkansas head coach Sam Pittman's weekly meeting with Athletics Director Hunter Yuracheck must've been business as usual despite Saturday's 48-10 loss to Auburn over the weekend.
+Arkansas head coach Sam Pittman's weekly meeting with Athletics Director Hunter Yurachek must've been business as usual despite Saturday's 48-10 loss to Auburn over the weekend.

 "I talk to him after every single game," Pittman said in his Monday press conference.
 "Talk to him on Sundays.
 Not often.
 Well, yeah.
 I talk to him on Mondays and you’d have to ask him about the conversation.
 But I haven’t really expressed to (the media) what our conversations have been over the four years.
 I don’t think today’s a good time to talk about that either."